Fujifilm GF 30mm f/3.5 R WR Review

 Conclusion

-During my test of the GFX100 II, the GF 30mm f/3.5 R WR worked well in tandem with the GF 55mm f/1.7 R WR making for a nice gap between the two focal lengths.
-You could even go for a lighter setup by picking the GF 50mm f/3.5 R LM WR to pair it with.
+During my test of the GFX100 II, the GF 30mm f/3.5 R WR lens worked well in tandem with the GF 55mm f/1.7 R WR lens, creating a nice gap between the two focal lengths.
+You could even opt for a lighter setup by pairing it with the GF 50mm f/3.5 R LM WR.

-In its own right, it is hard to pick on the GF 30mm f/3.5 R WR or criticize it for having flaws.
+In its own right, it's hard to pick on the GF 30mm f/3.5 R WR or criticize it for its flaws.
 It is only when you start comparing it to other options that things get tricky.
-Another way to cover a similar focal length, you have the GF 32-64mm f/4 R WR, an excellent standard zoom option, or the GF 35-70mm f/4.5-5.6 WR.
+Another way to cover a similar focal length is to have the GF 32-64mm f/4 R WR, an excellent standard zoom option, or the GF 35-70mm f/4.5-5.6 WR.

 False Creek, Vancouver, Fujifilm GFX100 II, GF 30mm f/3.5 R WR @ f/6.4

-For the most flexible and high-quality option, consider the GF 20-35mm f/4 R WR but depending on rebates and your budget this may not be an option.
-It also comes with more bulk and weight which you should be prepared for.
+For the most flexible and high-quality option, consider the GF 20-35mm f/4 R WR.
+However, depending on rebates and your budget, this may not be the best option.
+It also comes with more bulk and weight, so you should be prepared for that.

-If your wide-angle needs aren’t urgent consider looking out for a potential sale for the GF 30mm f/3.5 R WR or perhaps check the used market.
+If your wide-angle needs aren’t urgent, consider looking out for a potential sale on the GF 30mm f/3.5 R WR or checking the used market.
 You should be able to find one in the $1.100.00 to $1,200.00 range.

 Pros